wide-dot/6809-game-builder/doc/package-multi-page.md

 This parameter sets the package origin address inside the page.
 This value is an offset of the package ram address.

 It is used :
-- assemble the code at an absolute address
+- to assemble the code at an absolute address
 - to know where the package should be loaded at runtime

 The value should be expressed in hexadecimal.